tahiri-lab/aPhyloGeo/README.md

 ### Creating phylogenetic trees and phylogeographic analysis

 1. The `.fasta` sequence files must be put in the folder [data](./data).
-Note that the header of the sequence file must respect this format ( the sequences obtained on [GISAID](https://www.gisaid.org) all respect this format ):
+Note that the header of the sequence file must respect this format (Note: The sequences obtained on [GISAID](https://www.gisaid.org) all respect this format):

 ```>hCoV-19/Nigeria/S38/2020|EPI_ISL_2399462|2020-10-12```